nii-gakunin-cloud/ccrd-website/sc20/index.md

 ---
-title: Center for Cloud Research and Development, NII
 layout: default
 ---

-# Center for Cloud Research and Development, NII
+ Center for Cloud Research and Development, NII

 The National Institute of Informatics (NII) seeks to advance integrated research and development activities in information-related fields, including networking, software, and content.
 NII also promotes the creation of a state-of-the-art academic information infrastructure, such as SINET, a Japanese high-performance R&E network.